cromatyt/terraform-ecs/README.md

     2. Copy your public key to your Github actions with `EC2_SSH_PUB_KEY` secret name.

-2. Set AWS access in Github action secrets
+2. Set AWS access in Github action secrets:

 | Name | Descrtption |
 | --- | --- |